We are Cultpunks.

 The worst of fundamentalism imposes xenophobia, authoritarianism and mass-market delusion.

-We embrace all works of art that spring from the scientific worldview into realms of deep symbolic meaning and soulful resonance.
+We embrace all works of art that spring from the naturalistic worldview into realms of deep symbolic meaning and soulful resonance.

 In this Work, we follow in a weird and proud tradition.